Spin-off studies

 VCU Department of Psychology

-Principal Investigator: Thomas Eissenberg, Ph.D. and Marzena Hiler
+Principal investigators: Thomas Eissenberg, Ph.D. and Marzena Hiler

 VCU Department of Psychology